-We initialize the parameterization of the connection learning as follows.
-At initialization, $\vk = [1, \dots, 16]$, \ie every neuron has 16 distinct Boolean operations (c.f., \cref{app:bool_fun}).
-For convolutional layers, we sample $(\vp, \vq)$ from the receptive field (3x3) uniformly at random with replacement.
-For non-convolutional layers, since the possible input neuron set is large, we initialize $(\vp, \vq)$ in the following way to ensure information coverage.
-Let $\din$ and $\dout$ denote the input and output dimensions of the layer, respectively.
-We assume $2 \times \dout \geq \din$, otherwise some input neurons cannot be considered by the final network.
-Given this, let $r := \lfloor 2 \times \dout / \din \rfloor$, we assign all input neurons to the first $r \times \din$ input slots (with $r$ times of repetition) and sample the remaining slots from all input neurons uniformly at random with replacement; afterwards, we shuffle the input slots to ensure randomness.
-This process is independently repeated for 16 times to initialize each entry of $(\vp, \vq)$.
-When resampling is activated, we resample the corresponding $(\vp_i, \vq_i)$ uniformly at random, in the receptive field for convolutional layers and from all input neurons for non-convolutional layers. $\vk_i$ are sampled uniformly from $\{1, \dots, 16\}$ during resampling.
+We initialize the connection-learning parameterization as follows.
+At initialization, $\vk = [1, \dots, 16]$, so each neuron starts with the 16 distinct Boolean operations listed in \cref{app:bool_fun}.
+For convolutional layers, we sample $(\vp, \vq)$ uniformly with replacement from the $3\times3$ receptive field.
+For non-convolutional layers, the candidate input set is much larger, so we initialize $(\vp, \vq)$ to encourage input coverage.
+Let $\din$ and $\dout$ denote the input and output dimensions of the layer.
+We assume $2 \times \dout \geq \din$.
+Otherwise, some input neurons cannot be considered by the final network.
+Let $r := \lfloor 2 \times \dout / \din \rfloor$.
+We assign all input neurons to the first $r \times \din$ input slots, with $r$ repetitions, sample the remaining slots uniformly with replacement from all input neurons, and then shuffle the slots.
+This process is repeated independently 16 times to initialize each entry of $(\vp, \vq)$.
+During resampling, $(\vp_i, \vq_i)$ are sampled uniformly from the receptive field for convolutional layers and from all input neurons for non-convolutional layers.
+We sample $\vk_i$ uniformly from $\{1, \dots, 16\}$.

-The large convolutional model, when trained with a single GeForce RTX 5090 GPU, has a peak memory usage of 6.1 GB and a throughput of 9.2 steps per second.